 In my experience, NatHERS Assessors are, in general, not regarded highly by the professionals around them.
 More often than not, energy efficiency is something left until later in the project, rather than a NatHERS consultant being appointed at the beginning.
 This has improved, but given we have been around, and a mandatory part of the application process for nearly 25 years, the recognition by our peers is comparatively low.

-QA is a time consuming and costly process for the AAO.
+Quality assurance in the NatHERS industry is a time consuming and costly process for the AAO.
 It identifies areas of weakness that can help facilitate CPD development, locate Assessors that are not acting appropriately and possibly bring disrepute to us all.
 Equally, it can show Assessors that excel at what they do and have the potential to become reviewers themselves.
 The issue is that it sometimes identifies people who are good at what they do, made a few silly mistakes leading to temporary suspension and the associated effects, such as loss of income and clients subsequently resulting in irreversible effects that flow on to their company.

 Don’t get me wrong, I believe Assessors should be accountable for their actions.
 Some questions arising are: